Krenjila/Touch-Based-Coding/README.md

 # Touch-Based Coding Prototype

-This project is a research prototype of a gesture-driven coding environment , inspired by Scratch but designed for intuitive, touch-based program creation.
+This project is a research prototype of a coding environment , inspired by Scratch but designed for intuitive, touch-based program creation.

 # Features
 - Touch-based coding with HTML/JS prototypes